Coronavirus (COVID-19) update

 - Any resident returning (or entering) an RFBI Village will be risk assessed to determine if they are required to self-isolate for 14 days

 - Twice daily temperature checking of all residents

 - Expanded activities program and additional hours for Leisure and Lifestyle team

 - Supported engagement between residents and their families

 - ‘Coping with COVID-19’ handy hints and tips to help our clients, families and local communities stay healthy, happy and connected throughout this difficult period

-- Ordering of additional PPE stocks so it is on hand should we need it
+- Purchased additional PPE so it is on hand should we need it

 - Regular communication with residents, clients and families